 As a matter of fact, decorations for Christmas in Greece only recently included Christmas trees (in the last few decades).
-Now, every year there is the most famous tree of all in the center of the important Sintagma Square in Athens.
+Now, every year, there is the most famous Christmas tree of all in the center of the important Sintagma Square in Athens.
 However, this is a relatively new tradition.

 For centuries, the Greeks have decorated a boat.
 To Karavaki (literally, the small boat) is a renowned Christmas symbol, only logical in a country with so many islands, you would say… well, it is still a very much heartfelt tradition on many Greek islands, where — in many homes — the boat is decorated and placed by the window as a sign of good omen for the many sailors and fishermen at sea to return home safe from their journeys for the celebration.

-The small Christmas boat also recalls that Saint Nicholas still plays a part during the merry season.
-As a matter of fact, the boat is often decorated on December 6, St. Nicholas Day, who happens to be the protector saint of seamen.
+The small Christmas boat also recalls that Saint Nicholas still plays a part during the merry festive season.
+The decoration of the Christmas board is on December 6th, St. Nicholas Day, who happens to be the protector saint of seamen.

-Agios Nikolaos (Saint Nicholas) is a very important saint for the Greek Church; thus, celebrations on that day take place all over the country.
-In a way, December 6 kicks off a whole month of lights, Christmas sweets (too many of them!), presents, carols, and Christmas spirit.
+Agios Nikolaos (Saint Nicholas) is a very important saint for the Greek Church; thus, Christmas celebrations on that day take place all over the country.
+In a way, December 6th kicks off a whole month of lights, Christmas sweets (too many of them!), presents, carols, and Christmas spirit.

-Another unique tradition that Greek kids adore is singing Christmas carols from door to door.
-Locally known as Kalanda, these traditional Christmas songs can still be heard in every neighborhood during the Greece Christmas holidays.
+Another unique tradition that Greek kids adore is singing traditional Christmas carols from door to door.
+Locally known as Kalanda, these classic Christmas songs can still be heard in every neighborhood during the Greek Christmas holidays.

-Groups of children gather, quite early in the morning, many of them carrying a triangle, and go from house to house singing carols at each door where they stop.
-Once the house owner opens the door, the kids will ask, “Na ta poume?” (literally, shall we say it?
+Groups of children gather pretty early in the morning, many of them carrying a triangle, and go from house to house singing carols at each door where they stop.
+Once the house owner opens the door, the kids ask, “Na ta poume?” (literally, shall we say it?
 But meaning, shall we sing it?).

-Typically kids are generously rewarded with money and sweets, so much so that kalanda money is often divided among the kids who get back home with considerable loot!
+Typically, kids are generously rewarded with money and sweets, so much so that kalanda money is often divided among the kids who return home with considerable loot!

 Often found in the traditions of other countries as well, in Greece, the Kallikantzaroi is typically a creature that comes out at night; it has a human-like kind of aspect but walks with a weird posture and has very long and thin limbs.